pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

    closing it and click on the **Open in browser** button in the pop-up.
 #.
 To stop the server click on the **Port: 5500** button on the status bar.

-Option 2: Using the rst extension
+Option 2: using the rst extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A quick and easy way to see live changes in a ``.rst`` file as you work on it